DerrickMoiben/olmismis/README.md

 ### Farmer Management

-- **Register Farmer**: Enter details of a new farmer.
+- **Register Farmer**: Enter details of a new farmer through the cashier dashboard.
 - **View Farmers**: See a list of all registered farmers and their total coffee weights.
 - **Delete Farmer**: Remove a farmer from the database.

 ### Coffee Berry Weight Management

-- **Enter Weight**: Record the weight of coffee berries for a specific farmer.
+- **Enter Weight**: Cashiers can record the weight of coffee berries for a specific farmer.
-- **Dashboard**: View a summary of all farmers and their total coffee berry weights.
+- **Dashboard**: View a summary of all farmers and their total coffee berry weights, including seasonal updates and harvest management.
+- **Payment Processing**: Calculate payments based on the weight of coffee berries and process transactions.

+### Messaging

+- **Notifications**: Send messages to farmers regarding weight adjustments and harvest updates using the African Talking API.

 ## Contributing